 Though a lot has changed since the ‘60s, the lessons we can learn from Mad Men are timeless.
 A far cry from a comedy like The Office, Mad Men takes a hard look at the way our values, creativity, and talents are used for profit.
 Viewed through the lens of an entrepreneur, these lessons are certainly applicable to modern business.

 Keeping an eye out for talented employees is crucial in any line of work.
 It’s not always easy to spot them in a crowd.
 In fact, they can be found in the most unexpected places.
-Take Peggy Olson, for example, the young secretary who is promoted to copywriter after she pipes up with an exciting idea for an ad campaign.
+Take Peggy Olson, for example, the young receptionist who is promoted to copywriter after she pipes up with an exciting idea for an ad campaign.
 Though women are treated much more equally in the modern workplace, there are likely junior employees who see themselves in Peggy’s shoes.
 By staying open to the idea that every colleague has value and greater potential than their current position, you’ll stay ahead of the hiring curve.

 Respect Workplace Culture